About 7% of Americans, or 20 million people, have what doctors call paruresis, or shy bladder syndrome.

 If you’ve tried everything and nothing seems to work, you can consult a cognitive behavioral therapist to help you address paruresis, or you can go to the International Paruresis Foundation for more resources.

-Having a shy bladder isn’t something you have to keep quiet about — over 18 million DUDES deal with a kinked up hose.
+Having a bashful bladder isn’t something you have to keep quiet about — over 18 million DUDES deal with a kinked up hose.
 Luckily it isn’t a physical condition, but a mental one, and there are plenty of ways to conquer it so you have go back to living the DUDE life.